0 Items in Your Cart

 Industries & Professions /

 The National Association of Nephrology Technicians/Technologists (NANT) recognizes three types of dialysis technicians: patient care technicians, biomedical equipment technicians, dialyzer reprocessing technicians.
-Dialysis patient care technicians are responsible for preparing the patient for dialysis, monitoring the procedure, and responding to any emergencies that occur during the treatment.
+Dialysis patient care technicians prepare the patient for dialysis, monitor the procedure, and respond to any emergencies that occur during the treatment.
 Before dialysis, the technician measures the patient's vital signs (including weight, pulse, blood pressure, and temperature) and obtains blood samples and specimens as required.
 The technician then inserts tubes into access routes, such as a vein or a catheter, which will exchange blood between the patient and the artificial kidney machine throughout the dialysis session.

 While monitoring the process of dialysis, the technician must be attentive, precise, and alert.
 He or she measures and adjusts blood-flow rates as well as checks and rechecks the patient's vital signs.
 All of this information is carefully recorded in a log.
 In addition, the technician must respond to any alarms that occur during the procedure and make appropriate adjustments to the dialysis machine.
 Should an emergency occur during the session, the technician must be able to administer cardiopulmonary resuscitation (CPR) or other life-saving techniques.